nodejs/node/doc/api/assert.md

   }
 );

-// Using regular expressions to validate the error properties: assert.throws(
+// Using regular expressions to validate error properties: assert.throws(
   () => {
     throw err;
   },
   {
+    // The `name` and `message` properties are strings and using regular
+    // expressions on those will match against the string.
+If they fail, an
+    // error is thrown.
     name: /^TypeError$/,
     message: /Wrong/,
     foo: 'bar',
     info: {
       nested: true,
-      // Note that it is not possible to use regular expressions for nested
+      // It is not possible to use regular expressions for nested properties!
-      // properties!
       baz: 'text'
     },
-    // This will strictly validate that the regular expression is identical to
-    // the regular expression on the error.
+    // The `reg` property contains a regular expression and only if the
+    // validation object contains an identical regular expression, it is going
+    // to pass.
     reg: /abc/i
   }
 );